Strong uniqueness for stochastic evolution equations in Hilbert spaces perturbed by a bounded measurable drift: Acknowledgments

-3mm \textbf{Acknowledgements.} The authors thank the unknown referee for helpful comments.
-E. Priola and M. R\"ockner are grateful for the hospitality during a very fruitful stay in Pisa in June 2011 during which a substantial part of this work was done.
+The authors thank the unknown referee for helpful comments.
+Priola and R\"ockner are grateful for the hospitality during a very fruitful stay in Pisa in June 2011 during which a substantial part of this work was done.